/

 1 – Built-In Native Connectors

-The NetSuite Connector for Salesforce automatically shares data between NetSuite and Salesforce to reduce data silos and accelerate order-to-cash and revenue recognition processes.
+Oracle's native NetSuite Connector for Salesforce, introduced in the 2025.1 release, provides automated data sharing between the two platforms.
+Powered by Oracle Integration Cloud, this connector aims to reduce data silos and accelerate order-to-cash processes by synchronizing order records, customer data, and financial information including invoices and payments.
 With data aligned in both applications, businesses can improve visibility into integral areas such as order records, customer insights, and financial data, including invoices, payments, and sales.
 Available in North America, NetSuite Connector for Salesforce is powered by Oracle Integration Cloud.
 [2]

 Native connectors provide straightforward implementation through vendor-supported interfaces.
 Oracle NetSuite 2025.1 added a native Salesforce connector powered by Oracle Integration Cloud.
 This makes direct integration possible without third-party middleware in many cases.
 [1]